DAY 1 YEREVAN ARRIVAL & CITY TOUR

 Breakfast.
 Drive to one of the most beautiful monasteries in Armenia, the 13th century cave monastery of Geghard (UNESCO World Heritage Site).
 The name of the monastery originates from the spear, which had wounded Jesus at the Crucifixion, allegedly brought to Armenia by Apostle Jude, and currently stored amongst many other relics in the Echmiadzin's Cathedral Museum.

-Continue to the oldest surviving building on the territory of Armenia, the 1st century Garni Pagan Temple.
-The Garni Temple was built in the 1st century AD by the Armenian King Tiridates with the money he received after visiting Emperor Nero in Rome, and was dedicated to Sun God Mithra.
+Drive to the masterpiece of Hellenistic architecture in Armenia, the pagan temple of the Sun in Garni.
+Garni Temple was built in the 1st century AD by the Armenian King Trdat with the money he received after visiting the emperor Nero in Rome, and was dedicated to the Sun God Mithra.
 The temple was destroyed in 1679 in an earthquake, but was reconstructed in Soviet times.

 Return to Yerevan.
 Visit the Armenian Genocide Memorial Complex on the hills of Tsitsernakaberd.
 The Armenian Genocide Memorial Complex houses both the Armenian Genocide Museum, and the Tsitsernakaberd Genocide Memorial.
 Overnight in Yerevan.

-DAY 3 YEREVAN – KHOR VIRAP – NORAVANK – ARENI – ZORATS KARER – GORIS
+DAY 3 YEREVAN – KHOR VIRAP – NORAVANK – ARENI WINERY – ZORATS KARER – GORIS

 Breakfast.
 Check out from hotel.
-Drive to the Khor Virap Monastery, located on the foothills of the Biblical Mount Ararat, where it reveals its breathtaking size and splendor.
-Khor Virap, located a few hundred meters from the border with Turkey, is one of the most popular destinations in Armenia, primarily because it is where the St. Gregory the Illuminator, the future head of the Armenian Apostolic Church, was imprisoned here for 13 years.
+Drive to Khor Virap Monastery, located on the foothills of the Biblical Mount Ararat, where it reveals its breathtaking size and splendor.
+Khor Virap, located a few hundred meters from the border with Turkey, is one of the most popular tourist destinations in Armenia, primarily because it was here, that the Saint Gregory the Illuminator, the future head of the Armenian Apostolic Church, was imprisoned in a deep dungeon for 13 years.
 To this day you can visit this dungeon, located under the St. Gevorg Chapel.

 Drive to one of the oldest observatories in the world, the megalithic complex Zorats Karer.
 Zorats Karer (often called Karahunj) is a prehistoric monument consisting of hundreds of vertically set large stones with holes in the top, and frequently referred to in international tourist lore as "Armenian Stonehenge".